Several dials/meters on the Bacchus 3 are labeled hilarious things, such as: Space Speed, Cabin Air Presser, Tenperature, Sunny Side, and Other Side.

 The Spanish dub did the same.
 Silicon is Silicio while Silicone is Silicona.

 It was said that when the first film Dr. No got released in Japan, the title was translated as We Don't Want a Doctor.

 The Brazilian dub of Tropic Thunder turns "I am a lead farmer" into "I'm the leader of the farm".
 Obviously because "lead" as in "leading" and "lead" as in "lead paint" are homophones and spelled the same.

-The official theatrical Swedish subtitling for Transformers: Revenge of The Fallen consistently translated "the sliver" (as in the small shard of the Allspark) to "silvret", meaning "the silver".
+The official theatrical Swedish subtitling for Transformers: Revenge of the Fallen consistently translated "the sliver" (as in the small shard of the Allspark) to "silvret", meaning "the silver".

 The Norwegian movie subtitles for the The Lord of the Rings movies were so hilariously bad that they were changed in the DVD versions.
 Not because they were Blind Idiot Translations, but because they were so archaic that the audience quite simply started laughing.
 Elrond's "Kast den inn i eldmørja!" ("Cast it into the fire!", but really leaning more towards "Cast it into the sea of flames-infernal!") and Théoden's "Mitt kjøde er knust" ("My body is broken", but really more like "My corpus is undone") are both still buzzwords.